 • G Earl Watford

 (Orion Stewart could have become an exclusive rights free agent if he had been extended tender offers from the team.
-Since no offer was extended, he is essentially in the same position as those officially labeled unrestricted free agents, in that they are free to sign with any team.)
+Since no offer was extended, he is essentially in the same position as those officially labeled unrestricted free agents, in that he is free to sign with any team.)

 Three of the remaining players on the list are offensive linemen and they may get calls now that the draft is over and teams are deciding whether or not they need added depth on the line.
 That's apparently what happened with Liedtke in Washington.
 The 34-year-old Dotson is the most accomplished player on that list, with 106 career starts.